leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 👉 We can create **custom endpoints**, each tailored to different users (such as one or another client).

 👉 We can set permissions to each field in the schema through **Access Control Lists**, defining rules such as: Is the user logged-in or not?
-Does the user have a certain role or capability? or any custom rule.
+Does the user have a certain role or capability?
+Or any custom rule.

 👉 We can define the API to be either **public or private**:

-In the **public API**, the fields in the schema are exposed, and when the permission is not satisfied, the user gets a corresponding error message with a description of why permission was rejected.
+In the **public API**, the fields in the schema are exposed, and when the permission is not satisfied, the user gets an error message with a description of why the permission was rejected.

 In the **private API**, the schema is customized to every user, containing only the fields available to him or her, and so when attempting to access a forbidden field, the error message says that the field doesn't exist.

 ## Quick overview of the features

-Here an overview of the features shipped with the first version of the plugin.
+Here is an overview of the features shipped with the first version of the plugin.

 ### GraphiQL and GraphiQL Explorer